15 Best Fighting-Type Pokemon of All Generations, Ranked

 Kommo-o

-The pseudo-legendary Kommo-o is a ferocious Dragon/Fighting Pokémon that is so strong, it doesn’t have any desire to fight Pokémon below its level.
+The pseudo-legendary Kommo-o is a ferocious Dragon/Fighting Pokemon that is so strong, it doesn’t have any desire to fight Pokemon below its level.

 Kommo-o’s scales both serve as armor and weapon in combat.
 The mere sound coming from it is enough to scare away weak opponents.

-In addition to Dragon-type moves, Kommo-o is another Dragon Pokémon that has no problem even when fighting against Steel-type Pokémon.
+In addition to Dragon-type moves, Kommo-o is another Dragon Pokemon that has no problem even when fighting against Steel-type Pokemon.
 Its moves like Close Combat and Fire Punch can take out even the tankiest Bastiodon.

 4. Marshadow (Base Stat Total: 600)